-• The Council notes the request to incorporate the path from Huntly to Braidbar into the Core Path Plan or identity the route as an active travel route in Schedule 6.
+- The Council notes the request to incorporate the path from Huntly to Braidbar into the Core Path Plan or identity the route as an active travel route in Schedule 6.
 Schedule 6 lists path networks rather than individual paths, inclusion of the Braidbar Path will depend on the scope of active travel projects.
-The LDP process cannot add a path to the Core Paths Plan but the Council will be undertaking a review of the Core Paths Plan and the Braidbar path will be considered for core path adoption during this process.
+The LDP process cannot add a path to the Core Paths Plan but the Council will be undertaking a review of the Core Paths Plan and the Braidbar path will be considered for core path adoption during this process. - It is not proposed to modify the Plan based on the above.